What Is NAD Treatment?

 Availability and Costs

 Costs vary depending on the number of milligrams used in an NAD session.
 A shorter session will use less NAD solution and cost less.
 Longer sessions cost more.
-On average, a 2-hour session will cost $350 and a 5+ hour session will cost $600+.
+On average, a two-hour session will cost $350, and a five-hour session will cost $600 or more.
 The final cost can vary widely by clinic, solution add-ons, and more.
-For the total package of continued sessions, you can expect to spend anywhere from $5,000 to $15,000+.
+For the total package of continued sessions, you can expect to spend anywhere from $5,000 to $15,000 or more.

 Insurance and Coverage